kiausch/asciidoc-resume/README.md

 ## Multiple Pages
 To add a manual page break add `[.newpage]` before a section header (see example).

-Automatic page breaks are not handled very well at the moment, use manual breaks.
+## Puppeteer
+Because the puppeteer version used in asciidoctor-web-pdf is pretty outdated (15.4.0), the dependency is overridden in the package.json to use a more recent version (24.30.0).
+The newer version of the Chrome browser used in the newer puppeteer version has better support for paged media.

 ## Credits